Las Vegas shooter spared "gentle soul" girlfriend, her sisters say

 "She's not very confident," Le Fevre said.
 "She had a little Subaru Forester and she would go three blocks out of her way so she didn't have to turn left or cross a big intersection."

 "I wouldn't say [their relationship] was lovey dovey," he speculated.
-"It always seemed to be to be one of convenience."
+"It always seemed to me to be one of convenience."

 Le Fevre said Paddock shared with him how he was a success at gambling, saying he would operate with "a pool of money, $1.5 million."